Jimmy-Trinh/iOS-Tip/README.md

 Describe any challenges encountered while building the app.
 -Figuring out what first responders are and how to set them.
 -Trying to set up navigation controls to better clean up UI.
-(Work in progress)
+-Being very confused about user defaults and how to use them across multiple screens.

 ## License